 2021-2022 Status Update: Objective was met in 2020.
 OFA staff will continue to participate in DSRIP 2.0 planning activities.
 OFA participated in the Housing Cohort through Visiting Nurses Association to provide assistance with Medicaid applications, nutrition counseling and education.
 OFA Information and Assistance staff provided navigation services to Medicaid recipients as part of a contract Care Compass Network - the local DSRIP.

-Broome County Office for Aging Projected Units of Service - 2022
+Broome County Office for Aging Projected Units of Service - 2022 any age caring for someone with dementia.

 Caregiver Services